-Researchers study mitochondrial function, potential new therapeutic target for Alzheimer's diseaseFebruary 15th, 2012 in Alzheimer's disease & dementia
+Researchers study mitochondrial function, potential new therapeutic target for Alzheimer's diseaseFebruary 15, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Researchers at Rush University Medical Center are conducting an early phase clinical trial of a novel drug therapy for patients with dementia due to Alzheimer's disease.
 The drug is a new compound called MSDC-0160, which is an insulin sensitizer that modulates mitochondrial metabolism.